skierpage/hydrogen_ladder_svg/README.md

      * Most likely via ammonia or e-fuel rather than H2 gas or liquid.

 ## TODO: Arial font
+TODO: Does the <defs> that includes font id=EmbeddedFont_1 that defines "Arial embedded" work?
 TODO: need to embed Arial (? or rely on fc-match).
 Supposedly https://vecta.io/nano will do this, according to their own https://vecta.io/blog/how-to-use-fonts-in-svg .
 Or could try to do it ourselves , see https://lvngd.com/blog/how-embed-google-font-svg/